zorgrian/ubitx/How_the_filters_should_work.md

 **This is a rewrite of the explanation of how the uBITX filters should work**

+## Please see the .PNG files showing the schematic of these filters.
+NOTE: **3.5 to 5 MHz** this filter is a problem if you use this filter on the 80-meter band above 3.5 MHz, as the second harmonic is over attenuated!

+e.g. tune at 3.8 MHz (Europe 3.500–3.800) and the results is a whopping 10 dB cut!

 ### How the uBITX harmonic filters should be selected in V3 & V4 boards

 #### FILTERS FOR UBITX